JohnMulligan/plotly_visualization_workshop/R_covid_linegraphs/Readme.md

 This is based on the remote Heroku deployment for consistency and predictability

 1. You must have docker installed, of course!
-I use Docker Desktop: https://docs.docker.com/desktop/
 1. The local deployment dockerfile is "Dockerfile-local".
 I'd recommend reading it before you deploy.
 1. *BUILD* by specifying that file with -f, and I'd recommend tagging it as well, e.g.
 	1. `docker build -f Dockerfile-local -t localcovidr`